 Certain types of conduct that fall under the fault grounds can also impact child custody.
 The deciding factor in any custody case is the best interests of the child.
 So a parent's moral fitness is something a court can consider.
 (Albright v.
 Albright, 437 So.
 2d 1003, 1005 (Miss.
 1983).)

 In that vein, you might be tempted to think that adultery would be an automatic disqualifier for a parent seeking custody.
 But adultery, in and of itself, likely wouldn't be enough.
 To preclude an adulterous parent from having custody, you'd probably have to prove that the parent is exposing the child to a situation that endangers the child physically or emotionally.
 For example, you might see this if the parent allows a known sex offender or an active drug abuser to spend time with the child.

-The only “no-fault” ground for divorce in Mississippi is “irreconcilable differences.”
-Irreconcilable differences means that the spouses can no longer get along and there’s no reasonable chance of them getting back together.
-In order to obtain a no-fault divorce, both spouses must agree to divorce on the basis of irreconcilable differences.
-If one of the spouses does not agree, the spouse seeking the divorce must prove that the other spouse committed one of the “fault” grounds listed above.
+The only "no-fault" ground for divorce in Mississippi is "irreconcilable differences."
+(Miss.
+Code Ann. § 93-5-2.)
+Irreconcilable differences basically means that the spouses can no longer get along, and there's no reasonable chance of them getting back together.

-If the spouses agree to divorce on irreconcilable differences, but can't agree to things like alimony, division of property and debt, child custody, and child support, the court will decide those issues after a trial.
-Then, once the court has decided the contested issues, the court will also grant the divorce on the basis of irreconcilable differences.
+If the spouses can reach an agreement on those topics, the court will enter a judgment of divorce that also includes the terms of that agreement.
+But if they can't, the court will have to decide those issues for them, after a trial.
+Once the court has decided the contested issues, it will grant the divorce on the basis of irreconcilable differences.